-Allowing paint to dry on our paintbrush is bad.
-I think dried paint is the number one enemy of our paintbrush.
-I’ve found my brush is so much easier to clean as long as I keep the brush constantly loaded with wet paint.
+Allowing paint to dry on our paint brush is bad.
+I think dried paint is the number one enemy of our paint brush.
+My paint brushes are so much easier to clean as long as I keep the brush constantly loaded with wet paint.

-We’ll start by cleaning our paintbrush with hot water.
+We’ll start by cleaning our paint brush with hot water.
 We need to use the hottest water our hands can tolerate.
 Hot water practically melts latex paint off the brush.
-Flex and pounce the paintbrush against the bottom of the sink allowing the hot water to flood the bristles.
+Flex and pounce the paint brush against the bottom of the sink allowing the hot water to flood the bristles.
 Most of the paint should just run right out of the brush.

 I add a couple drops of Dawn to the brush and massage the soap into the bristles.
 I start near the ferrule and work my way towards the ends of the bristles.
 Again, we’ll flex and pounce the paintbrush against the bottom of the sink allowing the hot water to flood the bristles.

-The last step to cleaning our paintbrush is to use the brush side of a painter’s comb to brush the soap and any remaining paint out of the brush.
+The last step to cleaning our paint brush is to use the brush side of a painter’s comb to brush the soap and any remaining paint out of the brush.
 I use this time to really inspect the brush.
 If I notice any dried paint on the bristles I’ll scrape it off with my fingernail.

-5. Comb the Bristles
+5. Best Way to Clean Paint Brushes: Comb the Bristles

-7. Keep it Cool
+Bonus Tip: Keep it Cool